andreYoo/CTAM-CTACL-VVReID/README.md

 ## Reproduce the experimental results

-You can download the checkpoint files to reproduct the experiment results from [here](https://drive.google.com/drive/folders/1iglDV_H1obl5vopL6pFA6KiY7s-8fb0S?usp=sharing).
+You can download the checkpoint files to reproduct the experiment results from [here](https://www.dropbox.com/s/gzp6s6056facwsh/models.tar.gz?dl=0).
 After download it.
-Extract the file under the './outputs/veri776' or './outputs/veri-wild' depending on what you want to reproduct.
+Extract the file under the './learnt_models/'